Tendrael/simple-cinematic-pan/README.md

 - **Macros**: Direct API access for custom automation and advanced control
 - **Multi-language support**: Available in English, French, Spanish, German, Italian, and Portuguese
 - **Configurable settings**: Customizable animation duration, notifications, and cinematic bars

-## Installation

-1. Download the module from the manifest
-2. Enable the module in your world settings
-3. The module is ready to use!

 ## Usage